Rennzie/technical-blogging/the-case-for-cogs/blog.md

 ## 2. Creating COGs using GDAL

 To create a COG using `GDAL>=3.1`, we will use the `gdalwarp` command.
-There are a few creation options (`-co`) that need to be specified,for our react-leaflet component to handle the COG correctly.
-Looking at the [COG driver page](https://gdal.org/drivers/raster/cog.html) from the GDAL documentation, we can see that it's essentially the TIFF driver that is build-in by default with GDAL with some preprocessing already applied.
+There are a few creation options (`-co`) that need to be specified for our react-leaflet component to handle the COG correctly.
+Looking at the [COG driver page](https://gdal.org/drivers/raster/cog.html) from the GDAL documentation, we can see that it's essentially the TIFF driver that is built-in by default with GDAL with some preprocessing already applied.
 We will cover some basic creation options you might want to start with here:

 #### 1. TILING_SCHEME
 Looking at the creation option `TILING_SCHEME`, we can see that there is a built in `GoogleMapsCompatible` option for overviews to be generated at the correct zoom levels that will correspond to incremental zoom levels on a webmap canvas and generate the correct overviews for us.
 You can read more information about webmap projections, zoom levels and performance on the Google Design blog [here](https://medium.com/google-design/google-maps-cb0326d165f5).

 #### 2. COMPRESS
 We also want to compress our file using lossless compession to reduce physical file size, without losing any information.
-In this case, we use `DEFLATE` with the default predictor of `2`.
+In this case, we use `DEFLATE` with the horizontal differencing predictor, `2`.

 We now have all the basic information required to make a COG that is suitablably performant for our leaflet app: